AT100/cmpt733-deepfake-detection/README.md

 Our validation dataset can be found at https://drive.google.com/drive/folders/14N8b-MTdtfI1f8xZbW6UmhR5io66-xvC?usp=sharing

-Our Flask code and Web Templates can be found inside the "website" folder.
+Our web frontend is at https://cmpt733-309217.wn.r.appspot.com/.
+The associated Flask code and Web Templates can be found inside the "website" folder.

 We downloaded our Kaggle datasets with notebooks download_data.ipynb and Kaggle.ipynb via Kaggle API.